 Infant Car Seat Vs. Convertible Car Seat

-For a newborn, two car seat types are considered safe.
+For a newborn, two types of car seats that are considered safe.
 That includes infant and convertible seats, which have very different features and functions.
 Since both keep your baby safe, how do you decide which is best?
 We’re dedicating our post today to answering that question!

 We’ll highlight the pros of cons of both infant and convertible car seats to help you make the best choice for your child.
 A solid understanding of the differences between these car seats will help you pick a seat you won’t regret when your baby arrives!
 Here’s what you need to know: